White House, Senate reach historic $2 trillion stimulus deal amid growing coronavirus fears - KEYT | KCOY

 McConnell praised the emerging deal as a win for Republicans as well, saying, “We are close to a bill that takes our bold Republican framework, integrates further ideas from both parties and delivers huge progress.”

-Once a deal is released, the next question will be how quickly it can be approved by both chambers — a challenge made more daunting by the fact that Congress is now operating in a scenario where several of its members have tested positive for coronavirus while many more have self-quarantined after contact with infected individuals.
+The question now is how quickly the deal can be approved by both chambers — a challenge made more daunting by the fact that Congress is now operating in a scenario where several of its members have tested positive for coronavirus while many more have self-quarantined after contact with infected individuals.

+A Democratic leadership aide told CNN that the House still has emergency convening authority and could quickly come back into session Wednesday.
+But the aide said it’s “more likely” the House vote would wait until Thursday since it’s still unclear when the Senate will act on the legislation, which has yet to be released.

 Pelosi suggested on Tuesday that she is hoping to avoid bringing the full House back to Washington to vote on the package, seeking to pass it through unanimous consent instead.
 But any individual member can block such a move, creating uncertainty over whether that will be feasible.

-Note: This story has been updated to include additional developments Wednesday.